-What’s the Ideal Thermostat Setting for the Summer?
+What’s the Recommended Thermostat Setting for Summer in Canada?

 The truth is, your HVAC system will be doing the same amount of work no matter your thermostat setting.
 You see, your AC creates a cooler indoor temperature by examining the temperature outside.
 To allow your AC system to find this balance efficiently, it’s best to have your thermostat on a higher setting.